Canonical tree-decompositions of chordal graphs: Canonical graph-decompositions via coverings for locally chordal graphs

 To understand~\cref{thm:CanGraphDec}, let us detail the construction of the graph-decomposition~$\cH_r(G)$ given by~\cref{thm:CanGraphDec}.
 We will not give the original construction from~\cite{canonicalGD}, but the most recent one from~\cite{computelocalSeps}, which builds on the notion of bottlenecks instead of tangles\footnote{As described in~\cref{sec:ConstructionN(G)}, sets of separations efficiently distinguishing two tangles form a bottleneck.
 Thus, the approach building on bottlenecks captures more than a tree of tangles.
 We refer the reader to~\cite{computelocalSeps}, in particular \S1.4, for a detailed comparison of the two constructions.}.

 Let~$p_r : G_r \to G$ be the $r$-local covering of a locally finite, connected, $r$-locally chordal graph~$G$.
 By~\cref{BasicCharacterization}, $G_r$ is a locally finite, connected and chordal graph.
-Let~$M(G_r)$ be the set of separations obtained by applying \cref{construction:N(G)} to the set~$\cB$ of all bottlenecks in~$G_r$.
-By~\cref{thm:BottleneckNestedSet}, $M(G_r)$ is an~$\Aut(G_r)$-invariant nested set of tight separations, and it in particular efficiently distinguishes every two maximal cliques in~$G$.
-Thus, we can apply~\cref{lem:cTN-is-TD} to find that~$\cT_r \coloneqq \cT(M(G_r))$ is canonical, regular, point-finite \td\ of~$G_r$.
-We can thus invoke~\cref{const:TDFoldingToGD} to obtain a canonical \gd\ $\cH(G,r)$ of~$G$.
-For a thorough discussion on how~$\cH(G,r)$ displays the~$r$-global structure of~$G$ and why it is the unique canonical such \gd\ of~$G$, we refer the reader to~\cite{canonicalGD}.
+The `more precisely'-part of \cref{thm:canonicalchordalTD} then implies that $\cT(G_r) = \cT(N(G_r))$ is a canonical, regular, point-finite \td\ of~$G_r$.
+We can thus invoke~\cref{const:TDFoldingToGD} to obtain the canonical \gd\ $\cH_r(G)$ of~$G$.
+For a thorough discussion on how~$\cH_r(G)$ displays the~$r$-global structure of~$G$ and why it is the unique canonical such \gd\ of~$G$, we refer the reader to~\cite{canonicalGD}.

 \begin{proof}[Proof of \cref{thm:Hr-int-cliques}] First, assume that $G_r$ is chordal.
-By \cref{lem:cTN-is-TD}, $\cT(M(G_r))$ is into cliques, and by \cref{lem:FoldingIntoCliques}~\cref{item:CliquesToCliques}, $\cH_r(G)$ is thus also into cliques.
+By \cref{thm:canonicalchordalTD}, $\cT(G_r)$ is into cliques, and by \cref{lem:FoldingIntoCliques}~\cref{item:CliquesToCliques}, $\cH_r(G)$ is thus also into cliques.

 Conversely, assume that $\cH_r(G)$ is into cliques.
-Then \cref{lem:FoldingIntoCliques}~\cref{item:CliquesToCliques} yields that the \td\ $\cT(M(G_r))$ of~$G$ from which $\cH_r(G)$ is obtained by folding via~$p_r$ is into cliques.
+Then \cref{lem:FoldingIntoCliques}~\cref{item:CliquesToCliques} yields that the \td\ $\cT(G_r)$ of~$G$ from which $\cH_r(G)$ is obtained by folding via~$p_r$ is into cliques.
 Hence, this \td\ witnesses by \cref{prop:subtreeintersec-is-chordal} that the $r$-local cover $G_r$ of $G$ is chordal. \end{proof}

+We remark that the proof of \cref{thm:Hr-int-cliques} carries over to locally finite graphs, except for the existence of~$\cH_r(G)$, which is not guaranteed by \cref{thm:CanGraphDec} for locally finite graphs~$G$.
+For the forward implication of \cref{thm:Hr-int-cliques}, if $G$ is a locally finite, connected, $r$-locally chordal graph, then $\cH_r(G)$ exists, since $\cT(G_r)$ then is a canonical \td\ of the locally finite, connected, chordal graph $G_r$ by~\cref{thm:canonicalchordalTD}.
+The backward implication of \cref{thm:Hr-int-cliques} only remains valid if $\cH_r(G)$ exists for the locally finite graph $G$.
+In particular, \cref{thm:Hr-int-cliques} holds for quasi-transitive, locally finite graphs $G$, where $\cH_r(G)$ exists by \cite[Theorem~5.5]{canonicalGD}.